snonux/gemtexter/README.md

 You can also have a look at `$BASE_CONTENT_DIR/meta/gemfeed`.
 There is a meta file for each blog post stored.
 These meta files are required for the generation of the Atom feed.
 You can edit these meta files manually and run `./gemtexter --generate` or `./gemtexter --feed` again, in case you want to change some of the Atom feed content.

-## Finito
+## Ready to be published

 After running `./gemtexter --generate` you will have all static files ready to be published.
 But before you do that you could preview the content with `firefox ../buetow.org-content/html/index.html` or `glow ../buetow.org-content/md/index.md` (you get the idea).

 Have also a look at the generated `atom.xml` files.
 They make sense (at least) for Gemtext and HTML.

-Now it is up to you to setup a Gemini server for the Gemtext, a Webserver for the HTML and/or a GitHub page for the Markdowns.
+Now it is up to you to setup a Gemini server for the Gemtext, a Webserver for the HTML and/or a GitHub page for the Markdown format.